citelao/sensible/5-toptobottom.md

 5. Lock your computer with a password or biometric security.
 6. Back up your data regularly.
 7. Type passwords only when you're sure no one can see you.
-8. Trust your browser more than apps (?).
+8. Trust your browser more than apps.
 9. Be suspicious when weird things happen.
-10. TODO

 These suggestions protect against the easiest attacks on the remaining points.